 If there’s a specific search term that you want your page to rank for, it’s important to optimise the title tag – just as you would optimise the page content – to boost the page’s rank as high as possible.

 When displayed in the SERP, the title tag also forms the clickable headline for your website’s search result, so it’s extremely important for user experience, SEO, and sharing purposes.
-That’s why it needs to be as accurate to the page’s content as possible.
+Search engines also rely on good title tags in order to understand the context of your page, so if your title tag is wordy, too long or doesn't match your content, Google will not show it at the top of the search results.

 How Do You Write a Good Title Tag?